Crime Victim Assistance

 In addition, services that law enforcement personnel can provide for victims can substantially impact their ability to recover both physically and emotionally from the aftermath of a crime.

-The Sheriff’s Office also partners with the Crisis Assistance Program.
+The Sheriff’s Office also partners with the United Way of St. Charles for the Crisis Assistance Program.

-This endeavor is made possible through a partnership between United Way, River Region Wellness Collaborative, and the St. Charles Parish Sheriff’s Office.
+This endeavor is made possible through a partnership between United Way and the St. Charles Parish Sheriff’s Office.
 This counselor will stay with the victim or victim’s family as along as needed and provide follow-up with the victim or family.